| Non-Rationalised NCERT Books Solution | ||||||

 Let E be the event that a student chosen at random was born in August.

-The empirical probability of event E is:
+The probability of an event E is given by the formula:

-$P(E) = \frac{\text{Number of students born in August}}{\text{Total number of students}}$
+$P(\text{student born in August}) = \frac{\text{Number of students born in August}}{\text{Total number of students}}$

-The probability that a student of the class was born in August is $\frac{7}{44}$.
+Therefore, the probability that a student of the class was born in August is $\frac{3}{20}$ or 0.15.

 Question 4.
 Three coins are tossed simultaneously 200 times with the following frequencies of different outcomes:

-Outcome | 3 heads | 2 heads | 1 head | No head |
+| Outcome | 3 heads | 2 heads | 1 head | No head |

-Frequency | 23 | 72 | 77 | 28 |
+| Frequency | 23 | 72 | 77 | 28 |

 If the three coins are simultaneously tossed again, compute the probability of 2 heads coming up.